AlexisFaugeroux/NFT-Carousel-Backend/README.md

 Run `npm start` to install dependencies

 Create a .env file based on .env.example file :
-PORT=
+1.PORT=
-CORS_DOMAINS=
+1.CORS_DOMAINS=
-SOLANA_RPC_HOST=
+1.SOLANA_RPC_HOST=

-To fetch data from solana devnet, use https://api.devnet.solana.com for SOLANA_RPC_HOST.
-For mainnet , use https://solana-api.projectserum.com
+To fetch data from solana devnet, use <https://api.devnet.solana.com> for SOLANA_RPC_HOST.
+For mainnet , use <https://solana-api.projectserum.com>

-Run `npm start` command to launch the server
+Run `npm start` command to launch the server.